Home

 Policia Local

-Also known as the Policia Municipal, these are generally considered to be the most friendly and approachable of the three.
+Also known as the Policia Municipal, these are generally considered to be the most friendly and approachable of the four.

 Their role is to deal with relatively minor things like traffic control and protection of property.
 They will also act to control civil disturbances and their duty is to enforce local laws.